berlinplan/berlinplan.github.io/readme.md

 > <sub> Comparisons are a normal part of human cognition and can be good for the self-improvement process.(185) <sub>

-#### Why do migrants resist to accept the traditions of people who are already living in a psychopathic system?
+#### Why do migrants reject the traditions of people in a psychopathic system?

 > while populations, cultures, and values of people in industrial systems are disappearing,should one follow the path of someone who has sunk their ship?(186)

-#### is there any benefits from dialogue between different cultures within one society?
+#### What are the benefits of cultural dialogue within a society?

-> As previously mentioned debates, free information exchange and dialogue lead to more polarization.
+> The exchange of ideas and debates lead to more polarization, as stated before.

-#### How does polarization lead to the rise of tribalism?
+#### How is tribalism fueled by polarization?

 > The decrease in the percentage of people who take friends or marry someone with different political viewpoints reflects how social media has made the atmosphere so polarizing.